-- Seek medical help immediately, using the student's Medicare number as provided on the • Student Placement Record or on the Student Contact Card.
-As students are not employees, you must not treat this as a workers compensation claim. - Contact emergency services (dial 000) for Ambulance or other emergency services immediately where required. - During normal business hours, contact the school and where relevant the EVET provider, • and the parents or carers. - Outside normal business hours, contact the student's parents or carer or their nominated emergency contact. - Note that students should carry their personal Student Contact Card with details of their teacher/parent/carer contact numbers and their Medicare number. - If the student does not have a Medicare number, ask if they wish to contact their general practitioner (GP).
-Contact details should be provided on your copy of the Student © NSW Department of Education | The workplace learning guide for employers 9
+- Seek medical help immediately, using the student's Medicare number as provided on the Student Placement Record or on the Student Contact Card.
+As students are not employees, you must not treat this as a workers compensation claim. - Contact emergency services (dial 000) for Ambulance or other emergency services immediately where required. - During normal business hours, contact the school and where relevant the EVET provider, and the parents or carers. - Outside normal business hours, contact the student's parents or carer or their nominated emergency contact. - Note that students should carry their personal Student Contact Card with details of their teacher/parent/carer contact numbers and their Medicare number. - If the student does not have a Medicare number, ask if they wish to contact their general practitioner (GP).
+Contact details should be provided on your copy of the Student Placement Record.

-Placement Record.